CoffeeIsLife87/OpenRGB-python-FX/README.md

 * Chase (Per request of Titanium on Discord)

+* Chase Fade (Created by @ Fmstrat on GitHub) (Supports multi-color and rolling colors (matrix wave) for smooth scrolling across LEDs)

 * Rave (Basically multiple instances of rain with different colors that make a cool effect, Discovered by Saint Mischievous on discord)

 * Stary Night (Per request of BrandonPotter on the discord)